Overnight Camp Resources

 We have no problem accommodating all dietary needs.
 Please make us aware of any needs by making a note in the health form, and/or send an email to email@example.com

 Each camper will need to bring their own washable laundry bag.
-Our laundry service provider will wash and dry every camper’s laundry at the middle of the session.
-Each camper will need to bring a clearly labeled laundry bag with his or her name on the bag.
-Please clearly label all items of clothing, including the laundry bag, with a Sharpie pen.
+Our laundry service provider will wash and dry camper’s laundry at the middle of the session.
+Each camper will need to bring a clearly labeled laundry bag with their name on the bag.
+Please clearly label all items of clothing, including the laundry bag, with a permanent marker.

 Places to Stay